IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ![](/img/adminmatching.png)

 To remove a field from the list, click the 'x' at the right of the field's box.
 To add another field, click into the multi-select input and begin typing the name of your field.
 Select one of the suggestions that appears.
 You can then save these changes by clicking "Save."
-If you remove a field as the superuser you will remove the ability for any user to use that field for searching.

-If you wish to edit the fields used for a matching case or a tracing request for a singular you can do so under the Matches page.
-If a user wishes to add a field, they can do so in this location.
+The Matching Configuration dictates which fields are used for matching searches between cases and tracing requests, as well as the criteria which are available for the Duplicate Search.
+While users performing matching searches between cases and tracing request can remove matching criteria for individual searches, they cannot add criteria to their individual searches which are not first added to the system-wide Matching Configuration.
+For more details on how to change criteria for individual searches, as well as information on the Duplicate Search, please see the **Primero CPIMS User Guide**.

 [Note: Since the following text discusses working manually in the configuration bundle, it pertains only to developers.]